 I normally chill mine for at least couple of hours, or ideally, overnight.
 This gives them time to set properly, and they will hold their shape much better.

-Drizzle cooled brownies with a simple mix of melted chocolate and tahini.
+Drizzle cooled tahini brownies with a simple mix of melted chocolate and some more tahini.

 - Flour - You can use plain flour, as well as wholemeal flour in this recipe.
 Although I haven't tested this recipe with gluten free flour, I know some of the readers made my basic brownies using gluten-free flour with the great success.
-Alternatively, you may want to check out this recipe for grain-free and paleo version of tahini brownies.
+You may want to add an extra ½ teaspoon of baking soda, if using GF flour.
+Using almond flour or coconut flour could also be a possibility, which would also turn these brownies into grain free brownies.

 - Tahini - This is what gives these brownies their unique taste.
 This toasted sesame paste is full of strong, nutty and earthy flavour and pairs superbly with chocolate.
 However, if tahini is not something to your liking, you could swap it for smooth peanut butter, or almond butter instead.